edias/social-media/ReadMe.md

 # Social media

 A small and very simple app that displays a list of posts and comments.
-All posts and comments can be searched by title or body content/
+All posts and comments can be searched by title or body content.

 ## Getting Started

-Just download the project on the following URL https://github.com/edias/social-media/archive/refs/heads/main.zip and unzip the file/
+Just download the project on the following URL https://github.com/edias/social-media/archive/refs/heads/main.zip and unzip the file.

 ### Prerequisites